Krisbo/course-info/CH5-Exercises-Answers.md

 * Explain why any algorithm, that implements regular consensus in the fail-noisy model must implement uniform consensus.

+__Answer:__ *In the fail-noisy model, we only have an unreliable failure detector.
+Thus the processes cannot distinguish the two cases (1) process `p1` crashes and (2) process `p1` does not crash but is suspected by all other processes.
+In the second case, regular consensus requires `p1` to decide on the same value as the other processes.
+Thus the same holds for the first case.*

 ---

 ## Randomized consensus

 * Why do some algorithms use randomization to solve consensus?

+__Answer:__ *It is impossible to solve consensus in the fail-silent model.
+But using randomization, we can solve consensus without relying on a failure detector (timing assumptions).*

 * Does Randomized binary consensus (Alg.
 5.12/5.13) impement the agreement property from uniform consensus, or only regular agreement?

+__Answer:__ *It actually implements uniform consensus.
+To see this, either study the algorithm in great detail or do a similar argument as above, showing that to implement regular consensus with randomization, we actually need to implement uniform consensus.*

 ---